Monday, 19 December 2022

 Different structures can have different implications and raise different issues in terms of applicable legislation.
 Your solicitor can help guide you through the legislation applicable in your State or Territory.

-Your solicitor can help guide you through the village’s Management Agreement and advise you on your rights and responsibilities.
+Your solicitor can help guide you through the village contract and advise you on your rights and responsibilities.

 As a resident of a retirement village, you may be required to pay:

-- an initial entry fee when you move in;
+- an initial entry fee (or ingoing contribution) when you move in;

-When entering a retirement village and considering the legal documentation, your solicitor will work closely with you and your financial planner or accountant to ensure you can afford the retirement option of your choice.
+When entering a retirement village and considering the legal documentation, your solicitor will work closely with you and your financial planner or accountant (if you have one) to ensure everyone understands the financial models on offer so that you can decide which model may be best for your circumstances.

 Why do you need your solicitor?